Canonical provision

-Canonical provision is a term of the canon law of the Catholic Church, signifying regular induction into a benefice.
+In the canon law of the Catholic Church, canonical provision is the regular induction into a benefice.

 Analysis

 It comprises three distinct acts - the designation of the person, canonical institution, and installation.
 In various ways a person may be designated to fill a vacant benefice: by election, postulation, presentation, or recommendation, resignation made in one's favour, or approved exchange.
 In all cases confirmation by the proper ecclesiastical superior of the selection made is required, while letters of appointment, as a rule, must be presented.

 Reception of administration by a chapter without such letters brings excommunication reserved to the pope, together with privation of the fruits of the benefice; and the nominee loses ipso facto all right to the prelacy.
 Ordinarily greater benefices are conferred by the pope; minor benefices by the bishop, who as a rule has the power of appointing to all benefices in his diocese.
 The pope, however, owing to the fullness of his jurisdiction, may appoint to any benefice whatsoever.